 - 1. All Overview and Scrutiny (O&S) bodies are required by the Constitution to consider work priorities and set these out in a Work Plan.
 When approved, this should be published with each agenda. - 2.
 It is good practice for the Work Plan to be kept under regular review by the Committee.
 Between meetings O&S Chairs and Vice Chairs, in consultation with officers, suggest updates to the Work Plan to ensure proposed topics remain timely, fit for purpose and allow sufficient time for report preparation as appropriate.
 The Committee is now asked to review, update and/ or confirm the latest Work Plan update.
-See the Work Plan attached at Appendix B to this report. - 3.
-The current Work Plan is based on annual work programming activity undertaken by the Committee in Winter 2023.
-Through this work, which was supported by the Centre for Governance and Scrutiny (CfGS), the Committee agreed a framework which outlines how scrutiny work will be selected and approached.
-This is based on good practice.
-The framework outlines that scrutiny work will be divided into three categories of: - Proactive scrutiny - Reactive scrutiny - Pre-decision scrutiny.
+See the draft Work Plan attached at Appendix B to this report. - 3.
+The draft Work Plan at Appendix B has been fully refreshed based on recent annual work programming activity undertaken by the Committee.
+This included a workshop held in summer 2024 to refresh work programming good practices and explore potential work areas, followed by survey consultation to establish the committee's priorities.
+The priorities emerging from this work have been drawn together in Appendix B for the committee's consideration and formal adoption.